Updated March 19, 2018

 There are holiday decorations throughout and each restaurant has decor, too.
 There will not be a return of the snow rink by Earl of Sandwich.
 The construction where the rink was in previous years is for the new security check point coming in early 2017.

-Catal hosts a darling Breakfast with Santa with limited availability.
+Catal hosts a darling Breakfast with Santa I mentioned earlier with limited availability.
 Check out all the details and book soon!
-I’ll be there soon with my family and will share tons of photos from our visit.
+I’ll be at the first breakfast this year with my family and will share tons of photos from our visit.

 - Do not miss Cars Land.
 The decor here is so amazing and I’ve heard first hand from Disney execs that it’s one of their most celebrated creations ever.
 Pay close attention to the garland as you walk in.
 It’s all fantastic.
 Santa Mater can also be found just outside the Cozy Cone Motel.